jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 \ket{\psi \psi} \rightarrow \ket{\psi 0}
 ```

-The no-cloning theorem implies that it is not possible to connect the output of one quantum gate to the input of two other gates, which is a normal occurence with classical logical gates.
+The no-cloning theorem implies that it is not possible to connect the output of one quantum gate to the input of two other gates, which is a normal occurrence with classical logical gates.

 ## 3: Quantum Circuits